unifiedjs/collective/moderation.md

 # Moderation policy

 This document describes how moderation occurs across the collective.
-It describes how people can handle Code of Conduct violations.
+It describes how people can handle code of conduct violations.
 Furthermore it describes the actions any maintainer, and specifically moderators (maintainers of the collective moderation team), can make.